 Once the plants reach 6″ tall fertilize and continue until 3 weeks after flowering.

 Pests: the major problem is the Thrip, which damages leaves, flowers, and buds by sucking.
 Plants are rated for susceptibility to thrip damage.
 Check with your dealers.
 This is a discussion of thrip management.

-If you suspect thrips, take a white sheet of paper, place it under the foliage and shake the plant over it.
+If you suspect thrips, place a white sheet of paper under the foliage and shake the plant over it.
 You should see little black dots dropping on the form.

 Look for stippled or wrinkled leaves and black dots.
 Remove the damaged plant parts; you can also remove thrips with a stiff blast of water from the hose.
 There are both pesticides and beneficial insects for this.